Monday, May 16, 2022

 General Public: $90.00

-Seton Hall University College of Nursing is approved as a provider of nursing continuing education professional development by New Jersey State Nurses Association, an accredited approver of the American Nurses’ Credentialing Center’s Commission on Accreditation.
-P196-10/2021.
+Seton Hall University College of Nursing is an approved provider of nursing continuing professional development by the New Jersey State Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+Provider Number: P196-10/20-23

 Planners, content experts and speakers have declared no conflict of interest.
 There is no commercial support for this activity.
 To successfully earn a contact hour certificate, participants must stay for the entire program and complete a program evaluation and receive a score of at least 80 on the post test.
-Evaluations and post test must be completed on-line.
-Certificates will be distributed electronically two weeks post the presentation.
+Evaluations and posttest must be completed on-line by May 26, 2022.
+Certificates will be distributed electronically two-weeks after the presentation,

 Dr. Nicole Centrella, DNP, ACNP, FNP, ENP, currently practices in the area of emergency medicine and is an adjunct professor at the Seton Hall College of Nursing.
 She has worked as an APN in the Emergency Department for more than 15 years.
 Her practice has included prescribing controlled substances while witnessing the changing standards as it relates to the management and prescribing of these medications over the last two decades.